fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 After Eve was created, the couple was given a place in heaven.

-“And We said, ‘O Adam, dwell, you and your wife, in Paradise and eat therefrom in [ease and] abundance from wherever you will.
-But do not approach this tree, lest you be among the wrongdoers.’”
-[2:35]
+	"And We said, ‘O Adam, dwell, you and your wife, in Paradise and eat therefrom in [ease and] abundance from wherever you will.
+But do not approach this tree, lest you be among the wrongdoers.’"
+Quran [2:35]

 Eve was created to accompany Adam as his companion and life partner, and they were instructed to live together in tranquility.
 In heaven, Adam and Eve were free to eat and enjoy everything with the exception of one tree.